Counseling

 - Scholarship

-Students must have a 4.0 GPA from final quarter grades to apply for NJHS, and they must maintain a 3.5 GPA throughout the school year to remain a member. - Service
+Students must have a 4.0 GPA from first term grades to apply for NJHS, and they must maintain a 3.75 GPA throughout the school year to remain a member. - Service

-Members are required to do community service every month and turn in a service slip to the counseling office.
+Members are required to complete one act of service both in school and outside of school each month.
+The service verification form must be completed monthly to remain in good standing.
 This service involves voluntary contributions made by a student to the school or community, done without compensation. - Leadership

 Student leaders are those who are resourceful, good problem solvers, and idea contributors.
 Leadership experiences can be drawn from school or community activities while working with or for others.
-Members are also given opportunities to show leadership by speaking at our quarterly meetings. - Character
+Members are also given opportunities to show leadership by speaking at our induction and end-of-year ceremonies. - Character

 Meetings